Are You Confident of the Diagnosis?

 Pastia’s lines refer to the accentuation of erythema and linear petechiae in the skin folds.
 They tend to appear prior to the generalized eruption and may persist through the desquamative phase.
 Petechiae (Forschheimer spots) and erythematous macules may be present on the soft palate.
 Early in the course of infection, prominent, edematous papillae on the tongue are coated with a thick white membrane (“white strawberry tongue”).
 Within several days, a brightly erythematous tongue with prominent papillae (“red strawberry tongue”) appears as the membrane sloughs off.

-The rash remits within 7 to 10 days and is followed approximately 1 week later by a fine, superficial desquamation especially marked in the skin flexures, face, palms, and soles (
+The rash remits within 7 to 10 days and is followed approximately 1 week later by a fine, superficial desquamation especially marked in the skin flexures, face, palms, and soles (Figure 1).
+The desquamation may continue for up to 6 weeks.
+Depending on the severity of the illness, patients may develop late sequelae, such as Beau’s lines in the nails, and experience telogen effluvium, 3 to 4 months following infection.

 Expected results of diagnostic studies